The Frame: Variants and Invariants in the Session

 Presented by Leigh Tobias, Ph.D., FIPA

-- Identify the aspects of the situation that need to remain fixed
+- Identify the aspects of the clinical situation and therapeutic frame that need to remain fixed

-- Recognize that the aim of both variants and invariants is to develop potential for transformation within the session
+- Recognize that the aim of both variants and invariants in the frame is to develop potential for transformation within the session

 Leigh Tobias, Ph.D., FIPA

 Leigh Tobias, Ph.D., FIPA, is the past president of Psychoanalytic Center of California (PCC).
 She is a Training and Supervising Analyst and member of the Infant Observation Faculty.
 She serves on the Teaching and Supervisory Faculty at Wright Institute Los Angeles where she annually teaches “Primitive Mental States.”
 Dr. Tobias is Past President of The Confederation of Independent Psychoanalytic Institutes (CIPS).
 She is Secretary of the North American Psychoanalytic Confederation (NAPsaC).
 Dr. Tobias also maintains a full-time private practice with adults and couples in Beverly Hills.

 Wright Institute Los Angeles is approved by the California Psychological Association, which is recognized by the Board of Psychology and the Board of Behavioral Science to sponsor continuing education for Psychologists, Licensed Marriage & Family Therapists, and Licensed Clinical Social Workers.
 Wright Institute Los Angeles maintains responsibility for this program and its contents.
 Full attendance in addition to the completion of the appropriate evaluation form are required in order to receive CE credits.
 CPA OPD provider number WLA001.